 There is a lot of talk about leaders and managers currently as we’re broaching the Back to Business mentality, but what about employees?
 Life, as we knew it, will not be the same in the business landscape after the past few months.
-With the immense cultural shifts in the workplace there are great challenges for how to treat employees when the time comes to return to work.
+With cultural shifts in the workplace there are challenges for how to treat employees when the time comes to return to work.
 There is a great opportunity to shift to a more diverse workforce if we make the most of this change too.
 Have you considered the challenges of managing remote and flexible working?

 With challenge comes great opportunity

 Good business leaders will have seen the great benefits that the past few months have afforded them.
 Keep with me here.
 Now, of course it’s been hugely challenging for most of us with the uncertainty and at times a dark cloud over our futures.
 But it has allowed leaders a great experiment on a mass scale.
 Here they’ve been able to witness how their teams adapt, work in different environments and find the gaps for filling and attention.
 This learning should be the basis of their new structure and work ethic.

 Let’s start with the positives.
 The lockdown has highlighted that teams can work remotely and productively when not physically in a work environment.
 I very much hope this will instill the inclusion of flexible working as the norm.
 I’ve spoken at length against the idea that we all need to be sat at a desk for 40 hours a week to be productive.
 It has allowed team members to excel in this new environment and take ownership of projects, demonstrate leadership qualities and adapt quickly.

 As for the negatives, there will be a few.
 Consider gender equality in the workplace and the generational preferences of your workforce.
 Don’t forget that home working isn’t for everyone.
 I elaborated on these points during a discussion on a Covid-19 panel with Enterprise Nation which recently uncovered some interesting perspectives.